Annabell Murray, Countess of Mar: Bringing up a King and a Prince at Stirling Castle

 In January 1570, Mary, Queen of Scots, in captivity in England, sent a present of clothes to James VI at Stirling.
-She wanted these to be his first proper clothes provided by his mother.
-In her letter to the Countess of Mar she said the gift did not include essential buttons, which with the rest of her jewels were kept from her, "whereto there wants such buttons as were worthy to garnish it, thanks to them who withholds from us suchlike and better."
+She wanted these to be his first proper clothes, his first "doublet and long hose" provided by his mother.
+In her letter to the Countess of Mar, Mary said the gift did not include essential buttons, which with the rest of her jewels were kept from her, "whereto there wants such buttons as were worthy to garnish it, thanks to them who withholds from us suchlike and better."
 Mar obtained Mary's buttons for James three years later.

 In her letters Murray described the king's well-being in formulaic terms, writing at least three times to Grey Colin Campbell, laird of Glenorchy, that "the Kingis Majestie is rycht blyth (praise to God)", a phrase which was reassuring during the years of the Marian Civil War.
-In one of his earliest letters James called Annabell "Lady Minny".
+In one of his earliest letters James called Annabell "Lady Minny" and wrote to thank her for a gift of fruit, and ask for more.
 Elizabeth I of England sent a letter congratulating her on taking good care of the king on 7 February 1572.
 Among the childhood companions of James VI was her own son John, and her nephew Sir William Murray of Abercairny.

 John Erskine, Earl of Mar became Regent of Scotland in 1572.
 This was a rise in status but the wife of a Regent had no defined political role or state duties.
 Mar died in October 1572 (rumoured to have been poisoned).
 He had made a will in 1568, wishing his widow would follow the advice of his brother and others from the Erskine family, and his friends the Laird of Lochleven, John Cunningham of Drumquhassle, and Archibald Haldane, to guide her "in all things that concerns the treatment of friends and entertainment of them to the king's grace service for the honour of the house."
 Annabell Murray kept these men around her.
 She promised to repay money Mar had borrowed from the Laird of Lochleven, giving assurances as she "would not do to no other in Scotland but to you."

 Annabell Murray continued to look after the king at Stirling, with Mar's younger brother Alexander Erskine of Gogar, the Master of Mar.
 His three sons, George, James, and Archibald joined the king in his schoolroom at Stirling.